nhsconnect/gpconnect/pages/appointments/appointments_use_case_amend_an_appointment.md

 #### Payload Request Body ####

-The request payload is a profiled version of the standard FHIR [Appointment](https://www.hl7.org/fhir/DSTU2/appointment.html) resource.
+The request payload is a profiled version of the standard FHIR [Appointment](https://www.hl7.org/fhir/DSTU2/appointment.html) resource, see [FHIR Resources](/datalibraryappointment.html) page for more detail.

+Consumer systems:
+- SHALL send an `Appointment` resource that conform to the `gpconnect-appointment-1` profile.
+- SHALL include the URI of the `gpconnect-appointment-1` profile StructureDefinition in the `Appointment.meta.profile` element of the `Appointment` resource.

 Only the following data-elements can be modified when performing an appointment amendment.
 - the appointment `reason` MUST be updated to include any updated appointment reason details.

 {% include important.html content="If any content other than the appointment reason is updated the server SHALL reject the amendment and return an error." %}